ansient0/lwotc/README.md

 * 7 tile long, 5 tile wide
 * infinite ammo, but 2 only ammo capacity, in addition flamethrower has 2 turns cooldown.
 * T0 is availible at game start
-* T1 Is unlocked with purifier autopsy
+* T1 Is unlocked with Purifier autopsy
 * T2 is unlocked with Berserker autopsy
 * T3 is unlocked with Sectopod autopsy
 * Allows to equip canisters in the pistol slot